0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 But it's already faster than react, so I say ship it!

-Yew is designed with webassembly's bidirectional javascript support in mind, supporting npm libraries.
+Yew is designed with webassembly's bidirectional javascript support in mind, allowing access to the npm ecosystem.

+If you're in to that.

 Let's see some code

 %%